AnaKies/Zootopia_with_API/README.md

 ## Installation

-To install this project, simply clone the repository from https://github.com/AnaKies/Zootopia_with_API.git and install the dependencies in requirements.txt using `pip`
+To install this project, simply clone the repository from https://github.com/AnaKies/Zootopia_with_API.git Install the dependencies in requirements.txt using `pip install -r requirements.txt`

 ## Usage